ItsMePara123/VmPanel/README.md

 HVM Panel

 HVM Panel is a lightweight and easy-to-use web panel built with Python and Flask.
-It provides a simple interface for managing virtual machines and related services.
+It provides a modern interface for managing virtual machines and system resources with real-time updates and secure access.

 🧠 Features

-Simple and fast Flask-based web interface

-Real-time updates via Socket.IO
+⚡ Built with Flask for speed and simplicity

+🔐 Integrated user authentication (Flask-Login)

-Docker and SSH (Paramiko) integration
+🐳 Docker and SSH management (Paramiko)

-User authentication (Flask-Login)

-System stats and resource tracking (psutil)
+📊 Real-time system monitoring (psutil + Socket.IO)

-Rate limiting for security (flask-limiter)
+🚦 Built-in rate limiting (flask-limiter)

+🧩 Easy to extend and modify

+📄 License

+This project is licensed under the HVM Panel License (Permissive — Liability Disclaimer).

+The author is not responsible for how users deploy, modify, or use this software.
+You are free to fork, modify, distribute, or use this code as you wish, entirely at your own risk.
+See the LICENSE
+ file for full details.

+💬 Support

+If you encounter any issues, bugs, or have suggestions, please open an Issue or Pull Request on this repository.

 ⚙️ Installation